In This Article:

 Major urban centers in this state, such as New York City, are experiencing significant growth in cannabis tourism and leveraging all the benefits that come with this trend.

-These destinations are now adding cannabis experiences into their travel plans and organizing more cannabis-friendly events.
+These destinations are now adding cannabis experiences to their travel plans and organizing more cannabis-friendly events.
 Leafly has listed the best cannabis-friendly experiences in NY, including shopping at innovative local dispensaries, classes for the focused-curious, exhibits, and more.

 Social Equity and Inclusion

 • Retail Accelerator: Before awarding the first SEE licenses, the OCM partnered with "Our Academy" to provide immersive training and mentorship to holders, with a curriculum that covers several key aspects related to opening and operating a retail cannabis business.
+It's a regular part of the OCM's permanent support services.

 Investment Landscape